wmhass/trackedimages/README.md

+## Attention

+This project uses `Panoramio` API, which is a servic descontinued in 2016, so the requests will not work.

 ## About

 I, William Hass, created this project as a sample project that tracks the user's location and shows him pictures of places that he passed by, in order to proof some code concepts and implementations.